Oh, The Iron-knee: Orlando MAGAgic Baller Jonathan Isaac Suffers Excruciating Torn ACL After Refusing To Kneel During Anthem For #BlackLivesMatter

 Sometimes.
 Sometimes even when justice isn’t social, it’s poetic.

 Jonathan Isaac lit up Twitter this past weekend when he became the first and only NBA player not to take a knee in support of #BlackLivesMatter.
-When Bleacher Report’s Taylor Rooks asked Jonathan about his controversial decision he gave a nonsensical word salad answer about Jesus and the gospel.
-As you can imagine he was called all types of sell-outs, uncle toms, coons, clowns, and more.
-He was even outed on social media as a MAGA (whether he voted for Trump or not is inconsequential) after Twitter learned that he questioned the veracity of Ava Duvernay’s When They See Us about the Central Park 5.
+When Bleacher Report’s Taylor Rooks asked Jonathan about his controversial decision, he gave a nonsensical word salad answer about Jesus and the gospel.
+As you can imagine, he was called all types of sell-outs, uncle toms, coons, clowns, and more.
+He was even outed on social media as a MAGA supporter (whether he voted for Trump or not is inconsequential) after Twitter learned that he questioned the veracity of Ava Duvernay’s When They See Us about the Central Park 5.

-The very next time Jonathan stepped on the court was last night as his Orlando Magic played the Sacramento Kings.
+The very next time Jonathan stepped on the court was last night during his Orlando Magic game played against the Sacramento Kings.
 Considering what happened to Jonathan during the game, it might be the last time he steps on the court for a while.

 During the fourth quarter of a game the Magic were literally winning by 30 points, this happened…